fpgaprince/rtd/docs/source/fundamentals.rst

 We understand and solve problem with math and science representing them through functions.

-As problems became more complex/demanding and the urgency to solve them became imperative/decisive/paramount, we needed better methods and precision.
+As problems became more complex/demanding/precision and the urgency to solve them became imperative/decisive/paramount, we needed better methods/means.

-What started out as analog, was no longer adequate.
-Thus the motivation, push/effort/drive for/towards digital techniques and electronics.
+What started as analog, were no longer adequate.
+Thus the motivation, push/effort/drive/race for/towards digital techniques/methods/path/road and electronics.

+We are in a digital era.

 Transistors
 ------------------
-    A transistor has its operating region.
+    A transistor is a semiconductor device that regulates or controls current/voltage.
+    It has operating regions, (cutoff, linear, active, saturdation).
     By driving a transistor into it's saturation region, we allow it to be fully on, driving whatever it's connected to.
-    Conversely, removing the stimulus, we shut it and whatever off.
+    Conversely, removing the stimulus, we force it into the cutoff region, shutting off whatever it's connected to.
     Essentially, we use this as a switch.
 A switch to enable/disable on/off some other circuit.

 Bits